AlgoCompSynth/cforth/RP2350-testing/README.md

 ### Setting `udev` rules

-The setup scripts are in directory `cforth/RP2350-testing/setup`.
+The following setup scripts are in directory `cforth/RP2350-testing/setup`.

 The first step is to set the `udev` rules for RP2040 / RP2350 devices. ***If you are running in a container, you will need to set them on the host, not in the container.***